Long-term Biochar Agronomic Field Trial

 Status: Ongoing, since 2009

-Funding source: European Union SEREN programme, European Union KESS programme.
+Funding sources: European Union SEREN programme, European Union KESS programme

-- To evaluate the impact of biochar on soil quality at the field scale over multiple cropping cycles
+- To evaluate the impact of biochar on crop production and soil quality at the field scale over multiple cropping cycles

-- To assess the impact of biochar on ecosystem service delivery
+- To assess the impact of biochar and wood ash on ecosystem service delivery

-- To quantify the impact of repeated biochar doses on crop and soil quality
+- To quantify the impact of repeated biochar and wood ash doses on crop and soil quality

-- To evaluate farmer opinion on the use of biochar in cropping systems
+- To evaluate farmer opinion on the use of biochar and wood ash in cropping and grassland systems

 - To assess the impact of biochar on metal, pesticide and PAH movement and attenuation in soil